 The Love Scam

 And what’s in it for Andy?
 A rich and successful author, he’s admittedly lonely.
 Is that his motivation?
+Is his offer of help just as selfish as one of Tricia's scams?
 Or is it bigger than that?
-Is it real, self-sacrificing love?
-Or is his offer of help just part of a scam?

 Philly Thompson lives alone with his cat, Irving, in a one-bedroom apartment in Chicago.
 He worries about his weight, frets about his job, longs to get back with his ex-girlfriend, and wishes his ma would stop nagging him.